The Hele-Shaw semi-flow

 A key aspect of this obstacle problem formulation is that it will allow us to consider general initial domains.
-These domains need not be situated under the graph of a function, nor do they require finite perimeters.
-Instead, it suffices to assume that initially the fluid domain is an open and connected set with its boundary contained within a strip.
+We will see that it suffices to assume that initially the fluid domain is an open and connected set with its boundary contained within a strip.

 \begin{notation} We denote by $\mathcal{U}$ the set of all open connected sets $\mathcal{O}\subset \xR^N$ for which there exists a constant $C>0$ such that \be \{ x_N < -C \} \subset \mathcal{O} \subset \{ x_N < C\}. \ee We say that $\mathcal{O}\in\mathcal{U}$ is a subgraph it there exists a function $f:\xR^{N-1} \to \xR$ so that